ansible-community/community-website/posts/archive/two-simple-ways-automation-can-save-money-on-aws.md

 What is an operational task?
-It is simply anything that an administrator has to do outside of creating and deleting cloud resources (e.g. instances, networks, keys, etc.) to help maintain their company\'s public cloud account.
+It is simply anything that an administrator has to do outside of creating and deleting cloud resources (e.g. instances, networks, keys, etc.) to help maintain their company's public cloud account.
 One of the problems I've encountered is instances being left on, running up our public cloud bill in the background while we were focusing our attention elsewhere.
 The more users you have, the